Sawhill Ponds Trailhead

 Sawhill Ponds Wildlife Preserve is owned by Colorado Parks & Wildlife and managed by the Open Space and Mountain Parks Department.
 There are trails that wind along the ponds.
 There are opportunities for hiking, wildlife observation and nature study, picnicking, photography, and fishing.
 All park rules and regulations are strictly enforced.
-Swimming and boats are prohibited
+Swimming and boats are prohibited.

 Sawhill Ponds Wildlife Preserve is owned by Colorado Parks & Wildlife and managed by the Open Space and Mountain Parks Department.
 All Colorado Parks & Wildlife fishing regulations apply, including special catch size limits posted on-site.
 Visit the Fishing web page for more information about fishing opportunities and regulations.
 A float tube is allowed for the purposes of fishing at Sawhill Ponds.
 A float tube, also known as a belly boat or kick boat, is a device which suspends a single occupant in the water from the seat down and is not propelled by oars, paddles or motors.
 No kayaks, carry-on boats, watercraft, inner tubes, or wadding and swimming are permitted.

 Fishing line and trash can kill wildlife.
 Please pick up all plastic trash you find!
 Discarded fishing line is especially dangerous to wildlife.
 Animals may eat or become entangled in litter, causing them to drown or starve to death.

 This area is identified as being popular with people using wheelchairs.
 See the Accessible Trails Page for details.

 An RTD bus passes fairly close to this trailhead.
 Learn about Taking the Bus to OSMP.